A-Elakkiya/A-Elakkiya/README.md

 **Hi ,I'm Elakkiya Asokan**
 - 👀I'm a Front-End Developer who loves crafting interfaces that not only look great but also adapt seamlessly to different devices and screen sizes.
-- 🌱 I’m currently doing Java Full Stack Development course.
+- 🌱 I have completed Java Full Stack Development course.
 - 💞️ I’m looking to collaborate on interesting projects and opportunities.
 - 📫 How to reach me: elakkiyaasokan27@gmail.com / +91 8807007229
 - 😄 Pronouns: She/Her